StuyPulse/cv-edu-2018/lessons/lesson-0.md

 ## Task

+There is a skeleton provided in `Main.java` for opening the images and GUI, and in `LessonZeroVision.java` for your processing code.
-There are images provided in [this folder](sampleImages/lesson1) that will be used for this task.
+There are images provided in [this folder](../sampleImages/lesson0) that will be used for this task.

-For each image in the folder:
+For each image in the image folder:
 1. Post the original image to the GUI.
 2. Convert the image to HSV.
 3. Filter the images with the following values: